laurentlbm/WebviewManager-Module/README.md

 # Webview Manager Lite
 Fork of [Androidacy](https://www.androidacy.com)'s Webview Manager, with a few changes:
-- Stop opening browser to Androidacy's Website
+- Stop opening browser to Androidacy's Website.
-- Stop using their API, therefore:
+- Removed the use of their closed-source API, therefore:
-- - No speed throttling
+- - No speed throttling.
-- - Download APKs directly from Github
+- - Download APKs directly from Github or Ungoogked-Chromium.
-- Only install webview, no browser
+- No more writing to the user storage.